rbrandt1/MaxTreeS/README.md

 ## Getting Started

+This is an implementation of the stereo matching method proposed in [this paper](https://www.sciencedirect.com/science/article/pii/S0167865520300581).
 To run the implementation, perform the subsequently listed steps.

 ### Download data sets